leighmcculloch/google-cloud-appengine-datastore-replicator/example/README.md

 # example

-A demonstration of how to use Google Cloud PubSub across multiple projects, and to replicate data across regional products like Google Cloud Datastore.
+A demonstration of how to use Google Cloud PubSub across multiple projects to replicate data across regional products like Google Cloud Datastore using the `4d63.com/google-cloud-appengine-datastore-replicator` package.

 Deployed at: